brevis-network/prover-network-contracts/docs/market.md

 - Eligibility re-verified with the same formula as bidding

 ### Phase 3: Proof Submission
-- Winner submits ZK proof (verified by PicoVerifier) before request deadline
+- Winner submits ZK proof (verified by PicoVerifier) before request deadline, using the request’s `version` to select the verifier implementation
 - Winner gets paid second-lowest bid or their own bid if only one bidder
 - Distribution: Fee -> staking rewards after protocol cut, excess -> requester